BRM Foundations – Management System

 Why does the Higg BRM seek to align with the OECD Due Diligence guidance?

-Sustainable Apparel Coalition (SAC) was founded to create a common language to measure and improve social and environmental sustainability performance across the apparel, footwear, and textile industry.
-In this respect there is a clear commonality between the mission of OECD and SAC.
+Cascale (formerly Sustainable Apparel Coalition) was founded to create a common language to measure and improve social and environmental sustainability performance across the apparel, footwear, and textile industry.
+In this respect there is a clear commonality between the mission of OECD and Cascale.

-Industry collaboration is key to the success of the SAC’s mission.
+Industry collaboration is key to the success of Cascale’s mission.
 We consider multi-stakeholder alignment and convergence foundational to the change our industry needs to support the well-being of the planet and its communities.
-This is why, through the OECD’s advisory council, the SAC gave feedback during the development of the Due Diligence Guidance and also explains why the Higg Brand & Retail Module intends to align with the OECD Due Diligence expectations.
+This is why, through the OECD’s advisory council, the Cascale gave feedback during the development of the Due Diligence Guidance and also explains why the Higg Brand & Retail Module intends to align with the OECD Due Diligence expectations.

 Steps in the OECD due diligence process that are addressed in the Management System section